rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 }
 ```

-When a provider app calls a provider method mapped to an event the platform **MUST** ignore the notification if the app is not a [candidate app](#7-provider-candidates) for this capability.
+When a provider app calls a provider method mapped to an event the platform **MUST** ignore the notification if the app is not a [candidate app](#5-provider-candidates) for this capability.

 If the platform method result schema matches the *last* parameter schema on the provider method then the value **MUST** be used as-is.

-Otherwise if the platform method result schema has a property that matches the *last* parameter schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the "composite result".
+Otherwise if the platform method result schema has a property that matches the *last* parameter schema on the provider method then the value **MUST** be composed into an object under the corresponding property name.

 If the value was composed into the platform method result under a matching property, then any context parameter values from the provider method that correspond to a property name and schema in the platform method result **MUST** also be composed into the platform method result under those properties.